spydx/inf226.h20/docs/index.md

 kenneth@kefo ~/inf226.h20/docker-example >
 ```

-You are now ready to use SonarQube
+You are now ready to use SonarQube (last section)

 ### Using Docker Hub